SnootierMoon/re-fsm-tool/README.md

 ## On FSMs, DFAs, and Regular Expressions

-**Regular expressions (regexes? regices??)** were originally concieved in 1951 by mathematician Stephen Cole Kleene.
-The regular expressions we see today in text editing software can be attributed to Ken Thompson, who added regex-based capabilities to early programs such as `ed`.
-Ken Thompson's initial implementation of regex used **finite state machines (FSMs)** based on the mathematical theory.
+*Regular expressions (regexes? regices??)* are said to be discovered in 1951 by mathematician Stephen Cole Kleene.
+The kind of regular expressions we see today in text processing software can be attributed to Ken Thompson, who added regex-based capabilities to early programs such as `ed`.
+Ken Thompson's initial implementation of regex used *finite state machines (FSMs)* based on the mathematical theory.
 However most modern regex engines nowadays use backtracking instead.